No. 02 · Nurse-led

 I’ve had filler from another clinic and don’t like it.
 Can you help?

 Yes.
-We’d start with consultation to see what’s there.
+We start with a consultation to see what’s there.
 Sometimes the answer is to dissolve and start over.
-Sometimes it’s to balance with a small additional treatment.
-I’ll be honest about which is right.
+Sometimes it’s to balance with a small extra treatment.
+I’ll tell you honestly which is right.

 What about “permanent filler”?

 I won’t use it.
-Permanent fillers (silicone, PMMA, Aquamid, Bio-Alcamid) are not reversible and have caused serious complications.
-The only filler I’ll inject is hyaluronic acid — reversible, well-studied, with decades of safety data.
+Permanent fillers (silicone, PMMA, Aquamid, Bio-Alcamid) are not reversible.
+They’ve caused serious complications.
+The only filler I’ll inject is hyaluronic acid.
+Reversible.
+Well-studied.
+Decades of safety data.

 Does it hurt?

-Numbing cream first, plus most filler products include a local anaesthetic.
-You’ll feel pressure rather than sharp pain.
-Cannula technique (used for cheeks and jawline) is significantly more comfortable than needle injection.
+Numbing cream first.
+Most filler products also have a local anaesthetic in them.
+You feel pressure.
+Not sharp pain.
+Cannula technique (used for cheeks and jawline) is a lot more comfortable than needle injection.

 Can I have it if I’m pregnant or breastfeeding?

-No — we’d wait.
-There’s no published data showing harm, but the principle of treating non-essential cosmetic procedures during pregnancy is to defer.
+No. We wait.
+There’s no published data showing harm.
+But the principle for non-essential cosmetic treatment in pregnancy is to put it on hold.

 Ready?